-We all have come across the recent headlines relating to inflation in Pakistan that our Consumer Price Index (CPI) based inflation increased to 9% on year on year basis.
-However, CPI is not the only inflation index, there are other indices as well through which inflation is being measured.
-Let’s see what these indices are and when are they used.
+We all have seen the recent headlines relating to inflation in Pakistan that our Consumer Price Index (CPI) based inflation increased to 9% annually.
+However, CPI is not the only inflation index; there are other indices through which inflation is measured.
+Let’s see what these indices are and when they are used.

 Consumer Price Index (CPI)

-CPI is the most commonly used inflation index it reflects the annual percentage change in the cost to the average consumer of acquiring a basket of goods and services that may be fixed or changed at specified intervals, such as yearly.
-Essentially it attempts to quantify the aggregate price level in an economy and thus measure the purchasing power of a country’s unit of currency.
+CPI is the most commonly used inflation index.
+It reflects the annual percentage change in the cost to the average consumer of acquiring a basket of goods and services that may be fixed or changed at specified intervals, such as yearly.
+Essentially it attempts to quantify the aggregate price level in an economy and thus measure the purchasing power of a country’s currency unit.
 CPI is calculated considering the retail prices of the goods and services.

 Wholesale Price Index (WPI) :

-WPI is similar to CPI except that it measures the change in prices of the basket goods and services at the producer or wholesale level.
-WPI is usually measured to know the demand and supply condition of goods and services in the economy.
+WPI is similar to CPI except that it measures the price change of basket goods and services at the producer or wholesale level.
+WPI is usually estimated to know the economy’s demand and supply condition of goods and services.

 Producer Price Index (PPI) :